LTV XC-142: Operational history

 The aircraft never proceeded beyond the prototype stage.
+Five XC-142As were built during the 1960s.

+The flight, made on the #2 aircraft, was 38 minutes in length, during which the aircraft's general handling characteristics were checked at an altitude of 10,000 feet at a speed of approximately 150 knots.
+The landing gear was left down throughout the entire flight; takeoff and landing were made with wing and flaps at 10 degrees.
+Throughout the flight, the aircraft demonstrated smooth response and stable aerodynamic characteristics.
+At the end of September 1964, the overall program was analyzed and considered to be "6 to 7 weeks behind schedule".

 In 1966, while tests were still underway, the Air Force requested a proposal for a production version, the C-142B.
-Since the Navy had backed out by this time, the Navy carrier compatibility requirement could be eliminated, which dramatically reduced the empty weight.
+Since the Navy had backed out by this time, the Navy carrier compatibility requirement could be eliminated.
+This dramatically reduced the empty weight.
 Other changes proposed for this version included a streamlined cockpit, larger fuselage, upgraded engines and simplified engine maintenance.

 After reviewing the C-142B proposal, the tri-services management team could not develop a requirement for a V/STOL transport.
 XC-142A testing ended, and the remaining flying copy was turned over to NASA for research testing from May 1966 to May 1970.

 In service it would carry 32 equipped troops or 8000 lb of cargo.
 It had maximum gross weight of 41000 lb for a vertical take-off and 45000 lb for a short takeoff.
 A civilian version, the Downtowner, was also proposed.
 This was designed to carry 40–50 passengers at a cruise speed of 290 mph using only two of its engines.

-Survivors
+Surviving aircraft

 Of the five aircraft built, only one still survives.